rnwood/DataVerseALM-legacy/README.md

 # DataVerseALM
- This is a repo template for a lightweight (no CI server) ALM solution for a PowerApps/DataVerse (including D365 Online) solution and associated system/configuration data supporting the following:
+ This is a repo template for a lightweight (no CI server) ALM solution for a PowerApps/DataVerse (including D365 Online) solution and associated system/configuration data.

+ ## Features

 - source control of a PowerApps solution using "Solution Packager" tool from MS
 - source control of important configuration data